amosproj/amos2022ss04-digital-identity/Documentation/GitPolicies.md

 Git rebase can cause much more work if used wrongly.

 * Create a *Pull Request* to merge your branch into the *main* or *dev* branch.<br >
-Please tag the *Release Manager* and someone who will review your code.
+Please tag the *Release Manager* in your comment.
+Additionally, assign someone as a *reviewer* who will review your code.

 * Ask friends for help if git is weird 😊  <br >
 In most cases you will not destroy a project as we can always go back to an older version.
 However, you can cause a lot of work for yourself/the release manager.